leeper/legexpcourse/index.md

  - **Suggested**: Kellermann, Shepsle (2009) - "Congressional Careers, Committee Assignments, and Seniority Randomization in the US House of Representatives"
  - **Suggested**: Loewen, Koop, Settle, Fowler (2014) - "A Natural Experiment in Proposal Power and Electoral Success"
  - **Suggested**: Chattopadhyay, Duflo (2004) - "Women as Policy Makers: Evidence from a Randomized Policy Experiment in India"
+ - **Suggested**: Bhavnani (2009) - "Do Electoral Quotas Work after They Are Withdrawn?
+Evidence from a Natural Experiment in India"
  - **Suggested**: Rogowski, Sinclair (2012) - "Estimating the Causal Effects of Social Interaction with Endogenous Networks"

 ## Third Session (Afternoon)